Overnight Sourdough Belgian Waffles

 Instructions

-• In a large 4 quart glass mixing bowl measure in the starter, Greek yogurt, milk, and honey.
+• In a large 4 quart glass or plastic mixing bowl measure in the starter, Greek yogurt, milk, and honey.
 Whisk well, cover with plastic wrap, poke a few small holes and set aside in a warm and draft free area overnight.
 Approximately 8-12 hours.

 Overnight Sourdough Belgian Waffles